Davis Dog Bite Lawyer

 Children are more likely than adults to be bitten by a dog, and the injuries can be more severe.
 Among adults, men are more likely than women to be bitten.
 More than half of dog bite injuries happen at home with familiar dogs.
 The higher the number of dogs in the house, the greater the chance of being bitten.
 Families with more than two dogs in the home are five times more likely to be bitten.
 By knowing the risks, you can prevent dog bites.

 - Don't allow small children to play with a dog unsupervised.

-- Don’t interrupt a dog that is eating, sleeping or caring for puppies.
+- Don't interrupt a dog eating, sleeping, or caring for puppies.

 - Don't allow your dog to play aggressively.

 - Always ask first if it's okay to pet someone else's dog.